 The lower gorge's steep bluffs, wooded river bottoms, hidden sand beaches, and picturesque bridges offer a strong and quiet refuge in the heart of a major metropolitan area.
 The most dramatic views are from its bridges (Franklin Bridge to Ford Bridge), but there are also notable views from the river edges at the base of the bluffs, though access here is difficult.
 In order to accentuate its existing natural environment - which contributes so prominently to the views - native plant communities and bluffs should continue to be preserved and restored.
 Existing stairs and trails that access the river edge and existing overlooks should be maintained and improved for accessibility.
 Certain views would benefit from the thoughtful trimming of overgrown vegetation at key locations.
 In the Lower Gorge the prominent visual feature should be trees and bluffs.
-The district should continue to be managed to preserve and enhance those natural scenic qualities.
-Given the gorge's unique qualities, the PRCVs indicates that buildings situated close to the bluffs that tower over the tree line and feature prominently in identified views would negatively impact the area and should be avoided To that extent, the gorge area is within districts (CA-ROS and CA-RN) that have height limits of 35 feet.
+The important PRCV is the gorge.
+Therefore, the district should continue to be managed to preserve and enhance those natural scenic qualities.
+From the I-94 Bridge to the southern city limits, the bluffs of the Mississippi River Gorge should be protected from development in the MRCCA that is visible from the opposite shoreline.
+Any development that removes vegetation of is visible from the river should be discouraged.
+However, where development is river dependent, such as parks and park facilities, or for necessary infrastructure where no reasonable alternative is possible, then the structures should be reduced in scale and scope to the extent possible and landscaping and screening should be utilized to mitigate the impact of the development.
+Given the gorge's unique qualities, buildings or structures situated close to the bluffs that tower over the tree line and feature prominently in identified views would negatively impact the area and should be avoided.
+From this vantage point, structures atop the bluff should not be readily visible above the tree tops as seen during the summer months.
+To that extent, the gorge area is within districts (CA-ROS and CA-RN) that have height limits of 35 feet.
+The exception to this is views of the University of Minnesota and the downtown skyline, which come into view upstream of Lake Street.